GET TO KNOW SNOW TRAILS

 Average Annual Snowfall: 52 inches (No worries.
 Ski areas in the Midwest rely more on snowmaking machines to provide consistent coverage.)

-Snowmaking Capacity: 4,400 gallons per minute, which equates to 264,000 gallons of water per hour delivered through 3+ miles of 4" to 16" welded steel underground pipe.
-Capable of covering almost three average slopes (6 acres) with 4" of man-made snow base in 24 hours at full capacity with an average temperature of 25 degrees and less than 65% relative humidity.
+Snowmaking Capacity: 5,500GPM (gallons per minute), which equates to 330,000 gallons of water per hour delivered through 3+ miles of 4" to 16" welded steel underground pipe.
+The water is sourced from our 5 water wells up through 16" casings and delivered to our Snowmaking Pond and Cooling Tower.
+Our massive Snowmaking System is capable of covering almost three average slopes (6 acres) with 5" of man-made snow base in 24 hours at full capacity with an average temperature of 25 degrees and less than 65% relative humidity.

 In 12 hours @ 28 degrees F we can cover over 6 acres with 1" of snow